VaporumCoin/VaporumOcean-0.7.2/README.md

 Vaporum-Qt (VaporumOcean) is a Qt native wallet for VPRM ([Vaporum](https://vaporumcoin.us/)).
 It's available for three OS platforms - Windows, Linux, MacOS.

-Use the default `static` branch and following scripts to build:
+Use the following scripts to build:

 - Linux: `build.sh` (native build)
 - Windows: `build-win.sh` (cross-compilation for Win)